Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "That’s up to you, and your own conscience."

-"Well…" Regaari flexed his cyberpaw around the mug.
+"Well..."
+Regaari flexed his cyberpaw around the mug.
 "We all pay our own penances in life.
 I don’t think you should throw them away lightly."

 Penance, but of course it was much more than that.
 Mostly, it was a lament for... well, himself.

 There was a time when Regaari had been the future of the Clan.
 The genetic model, a perfect specimen entrusted to work directly with the Mother-Supreme.
-He’d been the Clan’s *face* to the Clan of Females, a position very likely to lead on to being the Champion and Stud-Prime…though that personal prestige had also been something of a way of keeping him from making trouble.
+He’d been the Clan’s *face* to the Clan of Females, a position very likely to lead on to being the Champion and Stud-Prime... though that personal prestige had also been something of a way of keeping him from making trouble.
 Clan internal politics were nothing if not *intricate.*

 That future hadn’t come to pass.
 And not just because he had squandered it with his own hubris, against his own sworn Cousin and one of the few true loved ones in his life.
 Worse, he’d squandered a position of deep trust with *the Great Father.* Reconciled he may be to Cousin and Father, but never again would Daar place that level of faith in him.